 The STI-VS shall determine the validity of the certificate referenced in the “x5u” field in the PASSporT protected header, applying the basic path validation as defined in IETF RFC 5280 [Ref 8].
 The steps are as follows:

 If not already cached, the STI-VS retrieves the certificate referenced by the “x5u” field in the PASSporT protected header from the STI-CR as described in Clause 4.1.5 of IETF RFC 7515, JSON Web Signature (JWS).
-The body of the “200 OK” response from the STI-CR contains the end entity certificate and the certificate chain that was previously downloaded from the STI-CA, as described in Clause 6.3.6 of ATIS-1000080 [Ref 17].
+The body of the “200 OK” response from the STI-CR contains the end entity certificate and the certificate chain, as described in Clause 6.3.6 of ATIS-1000080 [Ref 17].

 The STI-VS shall implement the cache behavior described in [Ref 10].
 If the HTTP response does not include any recognized caching directives or indicates caching for less than 24 hours, then the STI-VS should cache the HTTP response for 24 hours.

 The STI-VS shall not dereference URLs that use a scheme other than “https” or a port other than 443 or 8443.
 The STI-VS shall not dereference URLs that contain a userinfo subcomponent, query component, or fragment identifier component as described in [Ref 4].
-The STI-VS shall not dereference URLs if the host resolves to a special-purpose IP address described in [RFC 6890].
+The STI-VS shall not dereference URLs if the host resolves to a special-purpose IP address described in [RFC 6890], Special-Purpose IP Address Registries [Ref 9].
 The STI-VS shall not dereference URLs that appear to be part of a Server-Side Request Forgery (SSRF) attack.
 The STI-VS may make an HTTP HEAD request to check the Content-Type or other headers before making an HTTP GET request to dereference the URL.

 The STI-VS shall not follow HTTP redirections (i.e., the Location header of a 3xx HTTP response).